Master of Arts in Speech, Language, and Hearing Sciences

 Accreditation

-The Master of Arts (MA) education program in speech-language pathology {residential} at the University of Connecticut is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071, or 301-296-5700
+The Master of Arts (MA) education program in speech-language pathology {residential} at the University of Connecticut is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071, or 301-296-5700.
+Anyone wishing to file a complaint with the Council on Academic Accreditation (CAA) may do so by following the procedures outlined on the CAA website.

 Contact Us